Quaker women -- United States

 Abstract Letters, articles, and speeches by Linda Chidsey, former Clerk of New York Yearly Meeting and acknowledged minister.
 Of special interest are the materials that relate to the peace testimony after the attacks of September 11, 2001 and renewal in the Society of Friends.

-Scope and Contents note This collection is composed of the unbound photocopy of the single volume diary of Sarah Cresson.
-The majority of entries detail visits from traveling Quaker ministers, descriptions of Quaker meetings, including testimonies given, and funerals of community members.
-Philadelphia monthly and yearly meetings are described as well.
-Many entries are composed solely of prayers to God, or exclamations of Sarah’s religious conviction and her devotion to her God and the Quaker faith, while later...
+Overview Cresson was a Quaker minister who was born in Philadelphia and later moved to Haddonfield, New Jersey.
+The majority of her diary entries detail visits from traveling Quaker ministers, funerals of community members, and descriptions of Quaker meetings, including testimonies given.
+Many entries are composed solely of prayers to God, or exclamations of Sarah’s religious conviction and her devotion to her God and the Quaker faith, while later entries tend to detail more earthly concerns,...

-Scope and Content note This collection is comprised of the single volume letterbook of Mary Davis.
-Correspondence within is largely personal, but does include a number of letters addressed to her Meeting, including South Kingstown Monthly Meeting.
-The letters included in this volume are all written by Mary Davis, and are addressed to the following individuals: Lydia Gould, P. Dunham, J Walton, and her son, J.H Davis, among others.
-Letters are generally religious in nature, or are related to personal matters such as...
+Overview Correspondence is largely personal, but does include a number of letters addressed to Mary Davis's Meeting, including South Kingstown Monthly Meeting.
+Letters included in this volume are all written by Mary Davis, and are addressed to the following individuals: Lydia Gould, P. Dunham, J Walton, and her son, J.H Davis, among others.
+Letters are generally religious in nature, or are related to personal matters such as news of family and friends.
+A number of letters dated 1838 are related to...

 Scope and Contents This collection is comprised of one volume of minutes and attendence lists from 1843 - 1860.
 The minutes describe the work of the organization, including reports from their relief work and financial reports.